All Episodes

 Who gives a shit?

-Yeah, because I remember they used to sell soundtrack albums.
+Because I remember they used to sell soundtrack albums.

 You remember those days?

-It was like really big deal.
+It was a really big deal.

-And you get the little toy and all that other stuff.
+You get the little toy and all that other stuff.

-Remember, got the Tasmanian Devil.
+Remember, I got the Tasmanian Devil.

 Because in 96, I was six, guys.